 - 1.1.
 The purpose of the Panel is to make informed, impartial judgments as to the suitability of applicants that pose a risk and who want to study at the College.
 This can be based on offending history, incidents of serious misconduct, poor mental health or any other circumstances that may present a high level of risk to staff, students, visitors or the reputation of Lincoln College. - 1.2.
-The Panel will meet at least once every half term and will be chaired by the Safeguarding Lead and Equality and Diversity Officer or their nominee. - 1.3.
+The Panel will review and approve all relevant amendments and new policies relating to Safeguarding. - 1.3.
+The Panel will approve the annual safeguarding report. - 1.4.
+The Panel will meet at least once a term and will be chaired by the Safeguarding Lead and Equality and Diversity Officer or their nominee. - 1.5.
 Internal and external staff will be invited to attend the meetings where appropriate, e,g where a prospective student is supported by an external agency, their case worker may attend the meeting to support their application and answer any questions from the Panel to assist them in their decision making process.